lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

         RemainAfterExit=yes
         Type=oneshot
 ```
-First one will run our Kubernetes installer, and the second one will create network environment file.
+First, one will run our Kubernetes installer, and the second one will create network environment file.
 Which is very helpful in some cases.
-For example you can have your current IP address as environment variable.
+For example, you can have your current IP address as an environment variable.

 And of course we need to run Kubernetes services: